DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 For more information, refer to the [documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=designer-importing-security-certificate-in-rule).

 ### Calling the ODM Runtime Service

+If your are familiar with ODM, you can now import your own Decision Services and work with ODM.
+If you prefer to follow an ODM tutorial to understand main ODM features, have a look at the [getting started](https://github.com/DecisionsDev/odm-for-container-getting-started)

+To manage ODM runtime call on the next steps, we used the [Loan Validation Decision Service project](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip)

 As explained in the ODM on Certified Kubernetes documentation [Configuring user access with OpenID](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-configuring-user-openid), we advise to use basic authentication for the ODM runtime call for performance reasons and to avoid the issue of token expiration and revocation.